 In French, to make formal questions, we usually invert the verb and its subject (je, tu, nous, vous, ils, elles).
-See Forming inverted questions in Le Présent (except il, elle, on forms).
+See Inverted questions in the present tense (Le Présent) in French - regular forms (except il/elle/on forms).

 However, this method is not as straightforward when the subject is il, elle or on.

 Y a-t-il un problème ? - Oui, il y a un problème.Is there a problem? - Yes, there is a problem.

 Notice that when the verb ends with a vowel (often the case with il/elle/on), then a t must be inserted in-between the verb and il/elle/on with hyphens : -t- .

 The purpose here is to make the sentence easier to pronounce.